Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Gate Search Space Simplification

 \textbf{Example.} Figure~\ref{fig:simplification-example} illustrates the combined gate-type domain reduction on a small circuit.
-Gate $g_4 \in \gateset_S$ is classified as an S-Class gate because both of its immediate predecessors $g_0$ and $g_1$ have fan-out $=1$, and its admissible domain is therefore restricted to $\Sset$.
-Gate $g_5 \in \gateset_Z$ is classified as a Z-Class gate since exactly one of its immediate predecessors ($g_2$) has fan-out $=1$; assuming wire $a_9$ feeds its left input, its type domain is restricted to $\Zset_{\mathrm{left}}$.
-Gate $g_3 \in \gateset_R$ is assigned the reduced domain $\Rset$.
-All remaining gates ($g_0$, $g_1$, $g_2$, $g_6$ and $g_7$) belong to $\gateset_F$ and retain the full gate-type library $\Lset$.
+Gate $g_4 \in \gateset_S$ is classified as an S-Class gate because both of its input-driving predecessors $g_0$ and $g_1$ have fan-out $=1$, and its admissible domain is therefore restricted to $\Sset$.
+Gate $g_5 \in \gateset_Z$ is classified as a Z-Class gate since exactly one of its input-driving predecessors ($g_2$) has fan-out $=1$; assuming wire $a_9$ feeds its left input, its type domain is restricted to $\Zset_{\mathrm{left}}$.
+Gate $g_3 \in \gateset_R$ is assigned type set $\Rset$.
+All remaining gates ($g_0$, $g_1$, $g_2$, $g_6$, and $g_7$) belong to $\gateset_F$ and retain the full gate-type library $\Lset$.

 In this example, the naive search space of $16^8\approx 4.3\cdot 10^9$ gate-type assignments is reduced to $3^{1} \cdot 6^1 \cdot 8^1 \cdot 16^{5} \approx 1.5\cdot 10^8$, an order of magnitude reduction induced by topology-based restrictions.